alexsaunderswps/User-Guides/vr_headset_initial_setup_guide.md

 ### 2FA via SMS or WhatsApp

+- *Only one phone number is allows for 2FA via SMS or WhatsApp*
+- *This will restrict the ability to troubleshoot certain issues should they arise*

 13. **Add Phone Number**
     - Change Country code if needed *(defaults to United States)*
     - Enter Phone Number